View the Smoke Alarm Matrix for more information.

-A new Maryland law, effective July 1, 2013, requires homeowners to upgrade their smoke alarms to the latest technology when replacing their older units.
+A new Maryland law, effective January 1, 2018, requires homeowners to upgrade their smoke alarms to the latest technology when replacing their older units.
 Smoke alarms have a life expectancy of not more than 10 years.
-When replacing your outdated smoke alarms, a new smoke alarm with a sealed10-year battery will be required.
+When replacing your outdated smoke alarms, a new smoke alarm with a sealed 10-year battery will be required.
 In addition, there are new requirements on where smoke alarms are to placed and the number of smoke alarms per level of your home.

 Where Do I Get Smoke Alarms?

 If you need assistance with installation, have general questions or cannot afford a smoke alarm for your primary residence, please contact us at 301-600-7275 or firstname.lastname@example.org.